Generative Bayesian Optimization: Generative Models as Acquisition Functions: Additional Experimental Detail

 \subsection{Text optimization}

-We use the same annealing threshold scheme for setting $\thresh_t$ as \citet[Eqn.\ 20]{Steinberg2025variational}, where we set $\eta$ such that when begin at $p_0=0.5$ we end at $p_T=0.99$.
-For the proposal distribution, we found these short sequences we best generated by the simple mean-field categorical model,
+We use the same annealing threshold scheme for setting $\thresh_t$ as \citet[Eqn.\ 20]{Steinberg2025variational}, where we set $\eta$ such that we begin at $p_0=0.5$ we end at $p_T=0.99$.
+For the proposal distribution, we found these short sequences best generated by the simple mean-field categorical model,